kcs0727/Tic-Tac-Toe/README.md

 # 🎮 Tic Tac Toe Game

 A classic Tic Tac Toe (X-O) game built using **HTML**, **CSS**, and **JavaScript**.
-The game includes interactive UI, score tracking, and custom dialog boxes for player selection and confirmation.

----

 ## Features